Labor Practices(Employee Relations): Structure

 Deliberative Body

-(A subcommittee under the Executive Committee, a management decisionmaking body)
+(A subcommittee under the Executive Committee, a management decision-making body)

 Human Resources Development (HRD) Committee